Archives and Records Management Branch

 General District Court Records

-The Records Center is the repository for many but not all misdemeanor case records from the Fairfax County General District Court.
-Cases are typically maintained at the Clerk’s Office for five years before being sent to the Records Center.
-Some case records are never sent to Archives and others may be recalled by the Court for various reasons.
-Since Archives does not have access to the full range of case indexes, we are often unable to make a positive determination as to the location of a given case.
+The Fairfax County Records Center is the repository for many but not all misdemeanor case records from the Fairfax County General District Court.
+Physical case papers are typically maintained on site at the Clerk’s Office for five years before being sent to the Records Center.
+Electronic copies of case files are maintained at the Clerk’s Office for 7 years.
+Some physical case records are never sent to the Records Center and others may be recalled by the Court for various reasons.